 Pets bring joy, companionship, and a special kind of chaos into our lives.
 But a home that’s safe for humans isn’t automatically safe for pets.
-Sharp objects, toxic plants, unstable furniture, and even common household foods can pose serious risks.
+Indeed regular domestic suppers can be perilous, as can sharp objects, noxious plants, and temperamental furniture.

 Building a pet-friendly home is about foreseeing these dangers and creating a space where your four-legged family members can thrive safely.